savonet/book/introduction.md

 online streams.
 But there were plenty of mp3s available on the internal network of the campus, which were shared by the students.
-In order to have access to those more easily, Samuel wrote a dirty campus indexer in OCaml (called _strider_), and David made an ugly Perl hack for adding user requests to the original system.
+In order to have access to those more easily, Samuel wrote a dirty campus indexer in OCaml (called _strider_, later on replaced by _bubble_), and David made an ugly Perl hack for adding user requests to the original system.
 It probably kind of worked for a while.
 Then they wanted something more, and realized it was all too ugly.

 So they started to built the first audio streamer in pure OCaml, using libshout.
 It had a simple telnet interface, so that a bot on IRC (this was the